Service & Justice Innovation Hub

 Yet many campus ministries face a persistent challenge: students often experience deep personal spirituality without a corresponding engagement in meaningful service or social justice.
 This disconnect reveals a gap between faith formation and lived discipleship.
 CCMA seeks to bridge this divide, ensuring faith leads to action, and service deepens faith.

-To address this need, the Catholic Campus Ministry Association (CCMA) will engage five campus ministries each year in a formational innovation think-tank focused on revitalizing service and justice.
+To address this need, the Catholic Campus Ministry Association (CCMA) will engage three campus ministries each year in a formational innovation think-tank focused on revitalizing service and justice.
 Selected campuses will receive $5,000 for one year to pilot new approaches and share best practices with the wider Church.

-Upcoming Formation
+Ongoing Formation

 At a moment when the Church is being called to witness more clearly to the Gospel through encounter, accompaniment, and solidarity, CCMA invites campus ministers and student leaders into a two-part spring formation series centered on belonging, hope, and moral courage.
 These conversations ground service and justice not in activity alone, but in relationships that affirm dignity, restore hope, and embody the heart of Christ.